 1. Assess Your Financial Situation

-Before you get started on wealth building after 40 years of planning, you should first assess your current financial situation.
+Assess your current financial situation before embarking on wealth building after 40 years of planning.
 This is an important step because it serves as the foundation for decisions about earnings, expenses, savings, and investments.

 Assessing your total assets and liabilities can have a significant impact.
 Evaluating these factors may even result in a reduction in liabilities and the opportunity to build some cash reserves.